ortus-docs/wirebox-docs/providers/provider_onmissingmethod_proxy.md

 # Provider onMissingMethod Proxy

-Thanks to our friend Brad Wood, we have a feature in our Providers that you can leverage its onMissngMethod() to proxy calls into the provided object itself.
-So let's say our provided object has a method called sayHello(), then with an injected provider you must do this:
+Thanks to our ColdBox Evangelist, Brad Wood, we have a feature in our Providers that you can leverage its `onMissngMethod()` to proxy calls into the provided object itself.
+So let's say our provided object has a method called `sayHello()`, then with an injected provider you must do this:

 ```javascript
 property name="chatter" inject="provider:Chat";